ISE International School

 ISE, formerly known as the International School Eastern Seaboard (โรงเรียนนานาชาติภาคตะวันออก, RTGS: Rong Rian Nana Chat Phak Tawan-aok), is a private, co-educational international school founded in 1994.
 ISE sets amidst the rolling hills of the Burapha Golf Course in Chonburi province, Thailand, and offers an American style international curriculum, presented in English from Pre-school through Grade 12.
 The school also offers the International Baccalaureate (IB) program in the High School.
 ISE is fully accredited through The Western Association of Schools and Colleges.

 Accreditation and affiliation

 ISE is an International Baccalaureate school.
 It is also a member of the ISAT, the International Schools Admission Test.
-It is also involved in ESAC (Eastern Seaboard Athletics Conference) and MRISA (Mekong River International School Association).
+It is also involved in ESAC (Eastern Seaboard Athletics Conference) and EAPISA (East Asia Pacific International School Association).
 ISE is certified by the Thai Ministry Of Education (MOE) and is also fully accredited by WASC (Western Association Schools and Colleges).
 An organization which gives certification to the public that the school is a trustworthy institution of learning.